jonhiggs/ml67/doc/08-keymaps.md

 There is a layer which can be turned on which emulates emacs and it's shortcuts from within OSX.
 This won't work for any other OS other than OSX but I will probably write more OS compatibility in the future.
 Probably for Android first, then, maybe Linux.

 The Capslock LED now also acts as an indicator for the Emacs layer.
+NB: this depends on a [pull request](https://github.com/tmk/tmk_keyboard/pull/198) that I've requested to be merged but as of 25/04/2015 hasn't been just yet.
+For the meantime, you could use my [fork](https://github.com/jonhiggs/tmk_keyboard/tree/layer_led).